redrightreturning/JsonToTypescript/README.md

 # JsonToTypescript
-A small little library for taking json and creating a Typescript interface file
+A little library for taking json and creating a Typescript interface file